I was very lucky as a child. My parents loved gardening and encouraged me and my siblings by giving us our own patches to look after.

 green-grass-how-to-care-for-your-lawn

 Getting a lush green lawn is not as difficult as people think.
 Feeding a lawn is the key to strong green grass.
-Feed in spring and summer to boost the leafy growth and autumn for strong root growth.
+Feed in spring and summer to boost the leafy growth and in autumn for strong root growth.

 Lawns can go brown when they don’t get enough water, but you can keep them looking fresh without turning on the sprinkler.
-Simply don’t cut the lawn too short.
+Simply, don’t cut the lawn too short.
 If long periods of dry weather are forecast, raise the blades on your lawnmower to about 2 inches high.

 2 Dig over the soil